Institute of Financial Services|Work at ifs University College|Gallery|Accessibility|Contact Us|Help|Cookies

 8.2.2 A complaint is defined as any specific concern about the provision or delivery of a programme of study or related academic service other than an 'appeal'.

 8.2.3 The student is obliged to familiarise him/herself with all of the course and/or assessment regulations, deadlines or other requirements.
 A complaint cannot be based on ignorance or course regulations or these general and academic regulations and other published procedures, such as assessment requirements and submission deadlines.

 8.2.4 The Academic Board is ultimately responsible for approving the complaints procedures.
-It is also the final arbiter within the ifs on decisions relating to individual cases where those cases are unresolved by the Complaints Review Group.
+It is also the final arbiter within ifs University College on decisions relating to individual cases where those cases are unresolved by the Complaints Review Group.

-8.2.5 Information and guidance on the process for making a complaint can be found in Chapter 13 (Academic appeals and student complaints) of the ifs School of Finance Code of Practice for Quality Assurance.
+8.2.5 Information and guidance on the process for making a complaint can be found in Chapter 13 (Academic appeals and student complaints) of the ifs University College Code of Practice for Quality Assurance.

 ifs University College

 is a not-for-profit professional body and registered charity, incorporated by Royal Charter.

 Links to other ifs University College websites

 Every effort is taken to ensure all documents on this website are accurate at time of publishing,

 ifs University College is not liable for any errors or omissions in these publications.